Prion Diseases: Causes and Treatment

 Prion diseases, a group of rare and fatal neurodegenerative disorders, have perplexed scientists and medical professionals for decades.
-Understanding these diseases requires a deep dive into their causes, symptoms, diagnosis, and potential treatments.
+These diseases are caused by misfolded proteins that trigger brain damage, leading to a rapid decline in cognitive and motor function.

 Prion diseases, also known as transmissible spongiform encephalopathies (TSEs), are caused by abnormal, pathogenic agents called prions.
 These prions are misfolded proteins that trigger normal proteins in the brain to fold abnormally, leading to brain damage and the characteristic symptoms of these diseases.